pingcap/docs/tidb-cloud/migrate-from-amazon-s3-or-gcs.md

         ![Copy AWS role ARN](/media/tidb-cloud/aws-role-arn.png)

-4. In the TiDB Cloud console, go to the **Data Import Task** page where you get the TiDB Cloud account ID and external ID, and then paste the **Role ARN** field that you get from the previous step.
+4. In the TiDB Cloud console, go to the **Data Import Task** page where you get the TiDB Cloud account ID and external ID, and then paste the role ARN to the **Role ARN** field.

 ### Step 3.
 Import data into TiDB Cloud